as/shiny/README.md

 # Shiny

 This is an incompatible fork of Shiny that strips away the event-driven constructs, replacing them with channels and CSP.
-This feature is in the 'concurrent' branch.

 # Changes